Data Privacy and Transfers in Cross-border Investigations

 Furthermore, employment laws in many countries regulate the manner and extent of control that an employer can exercise in relation to its workers.
 In the context of an internal investigation, a company is obligated, in some countries, to provide a specific notice to applicable employees to inform them about the pending investigation.
 This notice is in addition to any general privacy notice that the employer may have provided its employees.
 The specific notice must be provided to an employee under investigation informing him or her of the allegations or suspicions at issue and providing the employee an opportunity to address those allegations.
 Generally, the specific notice should be provided prior to any data collection, although some countries allow for delaying the notice until there is no longer a risk of the employee destroying evidence.
 Employment laws, in combination with data protection laws, also require a company to minimise the intrusion that an internal investigation has into employees’ private affairs.
 Thus, where private correspondence is encountered during document review, it should be not be reviewed and should be disregarded, even if the employee has consented to the investigation accessing private correspondence.
 In some countries, it is recommended practice to give the employee the option to be present when his or her emails or other documents are being reviewed, so that the employee can indicate which ones are private in nature and should be discarded.

-Additional development to watch: the CLOUD Act
+Additional development to watch: the CLOUD Act one year later

 US government requests for information stored outside the United States